emberjs/rfcs/text/0000-qunit-dom.md

 - `qunit-dom` is another abstraction layer on top of the raw QUnit assertions which adds to the existing learning curve.

+- Adding `qunit-dom` to the default blueprint could make it look even more like `ember-mocha` is only a second-class citizen.
+Since we add it to the default `package.json` file it is easy to opt-out though and can be replaced with `chai-jquery` or `chai-dom` for a roughly similar API.

 # Alternatives